ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 <details>
 <summary>Click to see answer</summary>

-- Raw effect stays the same, cohen's d increases, z stays the same
+- Raw effect stays the same, cohen’s d stays the same, z decreases

 see [code](https://github.com/ABCD-ReproNim/exercises/blob/main/week_7/week_7_year_2_data_and_solution.py) in `exercises/week_7` for a solution